schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 > "This is a look under the hood - we used the Exo-Striker package to run a self-consistent N-body fit, not a simpler Keplerian one, and nested sampling to explore the full parameter space rather than just chasing a single best fit.
 That's what lets us properly propagate uncertainties into the masses and the resonance analysis."

-> **If someone asks "why N-body instead of Keplerian?":** at this level of proximity and eccentricity, the two planets tug on each other enough that their orbits aren't independent ellipses - an N-body model captures that mutual interaction directly, which matters especially for testing resonance and stability.
+> **Why N-body instead of Keplerian?":** at this level of proximity and eccentricity, the two planets tug on each other enough that their orbits aren't independent ellipses - an N-body model captures that mutual interaction directly, which matters especially for testing resonance and stability.

 ## 3. Panel 3 - Long-Term Stability & Resonance Analysis